 Pure vanilla extract: Adds it's own flavor while enhancing the other flavors in the bars.

-Pink & Red M&M's: You can put anything into your blondie bars, but we choose to keep it simple with just Valentines day colored M&M's.
+Pink & Red M&M's: You can put anything into your blondie bars, but we choose to keep it simple with just Valentine's day colored M&M's.

 Walnuts, pecans or chocolate chips would be a delicious add in though